cometbft/cometbft/docs/rfc/README.md

 # Requests for Comments

-A Request for Comments (RFC) is a record of discussion on an open-ended topic related to the design and implementation of Tendermint Core, for which no immediate decision is required.
+A Request for Comments (RFC) is a record of discussion on an open-ended topic related to the design and implementation of CometBFT, for which no immediate decision is required.

 The purpose of an RFC is to serve as a historical record of a high-level discussion that might otherwise only be recorded in an ad hoc way (for example, via gists or Google docs) that are difficult to discover for someone after the fact.
-An RFC _may_ give rise to more specific architectural _decisions_ for Tendermint, but those decisions must be recorded separately in [Architecture Decision Records (ADR)](./../architecture).
+An RFC _may_ give rise to more specific architectural _decisions_ for CometBFT, but those decisions must be recorded separately in [Architecture Decision Records (ADR)](../architecture/).

 As a rule of thumb, if you can articulate a specific question that needs to be answered, write an ADR.
 If you need to explore the topic and get input from